pixie-io/docs.px.dev/content/en/about-pixie/05-faq.md

 #### Can I completely self host Pixie?

 Yes.
-See the [quick start](/installing-pixie/quick-start/) to get started.
+See the [Quick Start](/installing-pixie/quick-start/) to get started.

 #### Does Pixie offer a hosted cloud offering?